You don't need an expensive 360 camera to make awesome 360 shots

 How to share Google Cardboard Camera 360 photos

 You can share your Cardboard Camera 360 photos if you know how.
-Unfortuntely you can't share a VR version of your photosphere with another person within the app, but they can view your photosphere, using their fingers.
+Unfortunately, you can't share a VR version of your photosphere with another person within the app, but they can view your photosphere, using their fingers.

-To share a non-VR mode Google Camera 360 image via Whatsapp, open up the Cardboard Camera app and select the image you wish to share from the gallery.
+To share a non-VR mode Google Camera 360 image via WhatsApp, open up the Cardboard Camera app and select the image you wish to share from the gallery.

 Open up the settings (via the three dots on the top right) and select Open in Gallery.

-Then select the Share icon and Whatsapp, as if sending a regular image.
+Then select the Share icon and WhatsApp, as if sending a regular image.

 To share a Freefly VR mode compatible Google Cardboard Camera 360 image with a friend, you will need to use a third party website called Spherecast.